erichuang1994/FudanSE/app/README.md

+For this project

+1. npm install to install dependency
+2. npm start to see live demo

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.